 What accounted for the speed of the German victory?
 Before reading this book, I might have said it was due to the widespread employment of the Germans’ Blitzkrieg tactics, carefully developed and disseminated to Wehrmacht units during the interwar period.
 The fast breakouts of German armor into the Allied rear, supported by the aerial artillery of the Stuka squadrons, all of it coordinated by a superior radio communications net wielded by commanders at the front — the essential elements of Blitzkrieg — did “shock and awe” Allied troops, but what I did not fully realize was the extent to which even German commanders outside the Panzerwaffe remained unschooled in and even suspicious of such tactics.
 The Panzer commanders were constantly being told to slow down or stop so that they would not become overextended.
 In fact, of course, the panzers did get overextended, and that was the juncture at which Arras became a battlefield, as the British attempted to disrupt the German advance with an armored flank attack of their own.

-Although I definitely appreciated Mr. Saunders’ concise delivery of such larger insights, much of this campaign-level knowledge is probably already known to many of you buffs who might be reading this book review–but it is in his hour-by-hour analysis of Arras, as he places the famous-but-relatively-brief battle under the microscope, that Mr. Saunders makes his greatest contribution to the literature on 1940.
-Making ample use of eyewitness accounts from war diaries on both sides, and with a wealth of maps and photos in support, Arras Counter-Attack: 1940 follows developments from the British assembly areas and start lines to their high-water marks and Rommel’s improvised defense and riposte, achieving an immediacy that conveys to readers something very close to “what it was really like” on that day nearly 80 years ago.
+Although I definitely appreciated Mr. Saunders’ concise delivery of such larger insights, much of this campaign-level knowledge is probably already known to many of you buffs who might be reading this book review — but it is in his hour-by-hour analysis of Arras, as he places the famous-but-relatively-brief battle under the microscope, that Mr. Saunders makes a uniquely valuable contribution to the literature on 1940.
+Making ample use of eyewitness accounts from war diaries on both sides, and with a wealth of maps and photos in support, Arras Counter-Attack: 1940 follows developments from the British assembly areas and start lines to their high-water marks and Rommel’s improvised defense and riposte, achieving an immediacy that must convey to readers something very close to “what it was really like” on that day nearly 80 years ago.